danilocb21/projeto-rpg/README.md

 Install the compiler on the official page, run the executable, and download via MingGW Installation Manager the C compatibility.
 Then, you just need to open CMD/PowerShell, and type "mingw32-make run" on the downloaded repository root file.

-- __Linux:__ Just compile the code with the makefile command, execute the .exe file, and have fun.
+- __Linux:__ First, install/update the SDL2 library with sudo apt update && sudo apt install pkg-config libsdl2-dev on the console.
+Then, just compile the code with the makefile command, execute the .exe file, and have fun.
+(May be redundant, but you should also have GCC and Make support installed).

 ## Usage
 WASD to walk, Spacebar to interact.